Israeli robotics delegation to Dubai marks warming Gulf ties

 But the UAE’s issuing formal travel visas to the Israeli robotics team and extending an overtly warm welcome added a new layer of formality.
 The team’s high-profile performance at the FIRST Global Challenge — finishing second after being edged out in a nail-biting, back-and-forth final — and their unabashed display of the Israeli flag and Hebrew language also gave the event an increased sense of normalization.

-The teens arrived with the robot they assembled and posed for photos with the prime minister while wearing their silver medals.
+The teens arrived to their meeting with Netanyahu with the robot they assembled and posed for photos with the prime minister while wearing their silver medals.
 Netanyahu said their participation was “indicative of what is above water” in Israel’s relations with the Gulf states.

-“You went there with robotics and technology, but the reason why the State of Israel has forged ties with many countries in the first place is because we have technologies and capabilities against a common enemy in both the security and civilian spheres,” he said in a thinly veiled reference to Iran.
+“You went there with robotics and technology, but the reason why the State of Israel has forged ties with many countries in the first place is because we have technologies and capabilities against a common enemy in both the security and civilian spheres,” he said, in a thinly veiled reference to Iran.

 Like most of the Arab world, the UAE does not acknowledge Israel diplomatically, and says the lack of a Palestinian state is an obstacle toward full normalization.
-However, the sheikhdom has been led efforts to drop the Arab world’s historic animosity toward Israel as part of burnishing a more progressive image with the West.
+However, it has also been leading efforts to drop the Arab world’s historic animosity toward Israel as part of burnishing a more progressive image with the West.
 The Emirati government this year is marking what it calls “The Year of Tolerance,” which has included rabbis attending its interfaith events.
 Rulers have also given tacit approval to the growth of the local Jewish community in Dubai — the first new one in the Arab world in decades — and have pledged to build a massive multi-faith complex that includes a synagogue.

 Emirati authorities have allowed Israeli officials to visit and the Israeli national anthem was played after an athlete won gold in an Abu Dhabi judo tournament.
 Next year, Israel is expected to have a prominent pavilion in Expo 2020, the world fair being hosted by Dubai.
 On Tuesday, the Israeli Yediot Ahronot daily splashed a front-page headline that the UAE would allow the arrival of tourists on Israeli passports for the Expo.